-25.6 In cases where the Agent is also acting as a Lender, the Agent shall have the same rights and obligations as each other Lender, irrespective of the Agent’s obligations under this Agreement.
+25.8 In cases where the Agent is also acting as a Lender, the Agent shall have the same rights and obligations as each other Lender, irrespective of the Agent’s obligations under this Agreement.
 The Agent may engage in commonly accepted banking transactions with the Borrower other than under this Agreement.
 In this case, the Agent shall not be required to disclose to other Lenders the information in relation to the Borrower it has obtained through the transactions with the Borrower other than under this Agreement, nor shall the Agent be required to distribute to other Lenders any money it has received from the Borrower through transactions with the Borrower other than under this Agreement.
-(Any information that has been disclosed to the Agent by the Borrower shall be, unless expressly identified as being made in relation to this Agreement, deemed disclosed in relation to the transactions with the Borrower other than under this Agreement, and the Agent shall not be required to disclose any of the same to other Lenders.)
+(Any information that has been disclosed to the Agent by the Borrower shall be, unless expressly identified as being made in relation to this Agreement, deemed as the information obtained in relation to the transactions with the Borrower other than under this Agreement.)
+[However, unless All Lenders agree, the Agent may set off the receivables other than the receivables it has against the Borrower under this Agreement against its deposit obligations the Agent owes to the Borrower in relation to the Syndicate Account to the extent of the amount of the deposits exceeding the obligations the Borrower owes to All Lenders and the Agent under this Agreement.]

-25.7 In cases where the Agent is also acting as a Lender, the calculation of the amounts to be distributed to each Lender pursuant to the provisions of Clause 19 shall be made in accordance with the following: (i) for amounts to be distributed to each Lender other than the Agent, any amount less than one yen shall be rounded down, and (ii) for amounts to be distributed to a Lender who is also appointed as the Agent shall be the difference between the aggregate of the amounts to be distributed to All Lenders and the aggregate of the amounts distributed to other Lenders.
+25.9 The calculation of the Individual Loan Amount and the calculation of the amounts to be distributed to each Lender pursuant to the provisions of Clause 19 shall be made in accordance with the following: (i) for amounts to be distributed to each Lender other than the Lender designated by the Agent (a “Fraction Integrating Lender”; but if the Agent is also a Lender, the Lender who is also appointed as the Agent will be the Fraction Integrating Lender), any amount less than one yen shall be rounded down, and (ii) for amounts to be distributed to a Fraction Integrating Lender shall be the difference between the aggregate of the amounts to be distributed to All Lenders and the aggregate of the amounts distributed to other Lenders.

-25.8 Except for the cases under Clause 25.7, all calculations of fractions less than one yen that are required under this Agreement shall be made in the manner the Agent deems appropriate.
+25.10 The determination of the interest rate and repayment date included in a notice given by the Agent to the Borrower or the Lenders, and other determination and amount paid under this Agreement shall be binding upon the Borrower and the Lenders as they are finally determined unless there is any manifest error.

-25.9 If the Agent receives any notice from the Borrower which is required to be given to each Lender in relation to this Agreement, the Agent shall immediately inform All Lenders of the details of such notice, or if the Agent receives any notice from a Lender which is required to be given to the Borrower or other Lenders, the Agent shall immediately inform the Borrower or All Lenders, as the case may be, of the details of such notice.
+25.11 If the Agent receives any notice from the Borrower which is required to be given to each Lender in relation to this Agreement, the Agent shall immediately inform All Lenders of the details of such notice, or if the Agent receives any notice from a Lender which is required to be given to the Borrower or other Lenders, the Agent shall immediately inform the Borrower or All Lenders, as the case may be, of the details of such notice.
 The Agent shall make any documents, which the Agent has obtained from the Borrower and has kept, available for review by a Lender during the ordinary business hours.